Maternity and child health care center

 Find your local Health care center

-Midwifery services are available throughout the Municipality and can be accessed at various child health care centers.
+Midwifery services are available throughout the Municipality and can be accessed at various child health centers.

 Nidarvoll Health Care Center (Lerkendal district)